 Hudbay has recently completed a compilation and review of all the technical data for the joint venture claims.
-This work resulted in the identification of new targets and the subsequent staking, by the joint venture, of three new mineral claims which adjoin both the joint venture claims and claims owned 100% by Troymet.
+This work resulted in the identification of new targets and the subsequent staking in March 2015, by the joint venture, of three new mineral claims which adjoin both the joint venture claims and claims owned 100% by Troymet.
 Two of the new targets occur near the boundary between joint venture claims and 100% owned Troymet claims.
 Hudbay is currently planning ground geophysical surveys over the newly identified exploration targets.
+With success, Troymet would also survey targets extending onto its 100% owned claims.